CTSRD-CHERI/cheribuild/README.md

 If you want to start up a QEMU VM running CheriBSD run `cheribuild.py run-riscv64-purecap -d` (-d means build all dependencies).
 If you would like the VM to have all userspace binaries to be built as plain RISC-V binaries instead of CHERI pure-capability ones use `cheribuild.py run-riscv64-hybrid -d`.
 This will build the CHERI compiler, QEMU, CheriBSD, create a disk image and boot that in QEMU.
-By default this builds the 128-bit version of CheriBSD.

 By default `cheribuild.py` will clone all projects in `~/cheri`, use `~/cheri/build` for build directories and install into `~/cheri/output`.
 However, these directories are all configurable (see below for details).